tianocore/edk2/edk2/DuetPkg/ReadMe.txt

   2). run "./PostBuild.sh IA32" for IA32 architecture platform or
           "./PostBuild.sh X64" for X64 architecture platform.

+ NOTE: After post build action, you should check the size of EfiLdr at $WORKSPACE/Build/DuetPkg/DEBUG_UNIXGCC directory, it must less than 470k.
+       If not, you should manually remove some unnecessary drivers at DuetPkg.fdf file.

 3. Create bootable disk
    The following steps are same for IA32 architecture platform or X64 architecture platform.
    Now only support floopy.